aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `compile.c` and `symtable.c`; there's also the optimizer `peephole.c`.

-For much tighter tail-swallowing, try for a start John McCarthy's classic one-page self-interpreter, in "A Micro-Manual for LISP -- Not the Whole Truth".
+For much tighter tail-swallowing, try for a start John McCarthy's classic one-page self-interpreter, in "A Micro-Manual for LISP---Not the Whole Truth".